Magnum (band): Reformation and renewal (2001–2016)

 The band released their 17th studio album On the 13th Day in September 2012.
 "So Let It Rain" was the first single, released in August 2012 via Steamhammer/SPV.
-The band toured in Europe to promote the album in late 2012 which charted in many countries across Europe including the UK at No. 43.
+The band toured in Europe to promote the album in late 2012 which charted in many countries across Europe including the UK at number 43.
 Soon after releasing and touring On the 13th Day Magnum revealed that Clarkin was back in the studio writing and recording new songs via Facebook on 4 April 2013.
 The new album, called Escape from the Shadow Garden, also was to feature Rodney Matthews's artwork, this time showing similarities to Magnum's early albums Chase the Dragon (the tree) and On a Storyteller's Night (the storyteller), along with elements from more recent albums such as On the 13th Day.
 Escape From the Shadow Garden was released in Scandinavia on 19 March 2014, and on 21 March for Germany, Austria and Switzerland, 24 March for the rest of Europe, and 1 April for the US and Canada.
 As with On the 13th Day the band were hosts to their fans at a record launch party held at the Robin 2 in Bilston on 25 March 2014, the day after the UK release.
-Compared with Magnum's album releases since reformation it was a great commercial success reaching number 14 in the German Albums Chart, 19 in the Swedish Albums Chart, 22 in the Switzerland Albums Chart and 38 in the official UK Albums Chart, a position last achieved by Magnum with The Eleventh Hour! in 1983.
+Compared with Magnum's album releases since reformation it was a commercial success reaching number 14 in the German Albums Chart, 19 in the Swedish Albums Chart, 22 in the Switzerland Albums Chart and 38 in the UK Albums Chart, a position last achieved by Magnum with The Eleventh Hour! in 1983.
 It also reached number two in the UK Rock Albums Chart.
 The album was followed by a European tour, during which the live album Escape from the Shadow Garden – Live 2014 was recorded.
 It was released in May 2015.

 In February 2016, Magum released the album Sacred Blood "Divine" Lies, 10 brand new tracks forging forward the Magnum sound.
 With the collaboration once again with Rodney Matthews artwork the release came with bonus videos and bonus tracks.
 The album was followed by a 33 date tour in Europe, UK and Ireland and then again a winter tour appearing at a few UK and Irish venues.
 Later that year, Clarkin's daughter suggested a compilation of ballads.
 Clarkin liked the idea, and after getting a go-ahead from SPV, Magnum got to work with the compilation.
 This turned out to be a longer process than anticipated.
 Many songs undertook a lot of treatment to remix, re-master and even re-record complete songs.
 The new ballads album titled The Valley of Tears – The Ballads was released on 6 January 2017.